springernature/shunter/docs/configuration-reference.md

 `log` references a logging instance that Shunter should use for logging.
 By default Shunter uses [Winston](https://github.com/winstonjs/winston).

-You can specify the logging level to use (e.g. 'info' the default, or 'debug' if you'd like to see more) by using the `-l` [command line option](#command-line-options)
+You can specify the logging level to use (e.g. 'info' the default, or 'debug' if you'd like to see more) by using the `-l` [command line option](#command-line-options).
+This option does not apply to the `Syslog` transport, because all messages are always sent to `syslog`.

-Here's an example re-implementing the default `Winston` logger and `Console` transport in a main application file:
+Custom `Winston` logging transports can be passed to shunter when shunter is instantiated.
+Here's a (pointless) example re-implementing the default `Winston` logger and `Console` transport in a main application file:

 ```js
 const customLoggingFormat = winston.format.printf(function (logformMessage) {